INSIGHTS | 20. The Link Between Autism & Inflammation

 What is Autism, really?

-One of the best descriptions I have come across was from Karl Deisseroth, who was a guest on the Lex Fridman podcast not too long ago.
+One of the best descriptions I have come across was from Karl Deisseroth, who was a guest on the Lex Fridman podcast.
 Karl is best known for his pioneering work on optogenetics, but is also a psychiatrist.

 In Karl’s view, autism is an inability to appropriately process new information.